Ultrasonic sensor advantages and disadvantages

 • Less constancy.

-• It is very sensitive to variation in temperature.
+• It is very sensitive to variations in temperature.

 • Suppression of heat is required.